Why Me (Styx song)

 "Why Me" is a song written by Dennis DeYoung that was first released on Styx's 1979 double-platinum album Cornerstone.
-It was also released as the second single from the album, and reached #26 on the Billboard Hot 100 and #10 on the Canada RPM Top 100 Singles chart.
+It was also released as the second single from the album, and reached #26 on the Billboard Hot 100, #12 on Radio and Records, and #10 on the Canada RPM Top 100 Singles chart.

 Background

 DeYoung wrote "Why Me" at a time that he was depressed.
 He stated that "What I was saying was, why does this keep happening to me?
 I'm supposed to have it made, but I feel just like you do."
-At a concert in Chicago in 1980, DeYoung further explained the song as follows:

-Do you ever get the feeling that no matter what you do, somehow or some way it's going to end up messed up?
+Although baseball is not mentioned in the song, the song was inspired by an incident in which DeYoung was hit in the head with a baseball at practice for a local league.
+At a concert in Chicago in 1980, DeYoung further explained the song as "Do you ever get the feeling that no matter what you do, somehow or some way it's going to end up messed up?
 Every time I think I've got my life in order so that I know where I'm going and I know what I'm doing, it turns around and kicks me square in the rear.
-That's when I ask: Why me?
+That's when I ask: Why me?"